 A completed vocational program – claim for payment form and relevant invoices or receipts must be submitted to facilitate payment.

-Where appropriate, up to $300 may be paid in advance for travel when a minimum of 10 days’ notice is given.
+Up to $300 may be paid in advance (where appropriate) for travel and when a minimum of 10 days’ notice is given.

 Nominal Insurer scheme agent